UgoDaves/AirBnB-Data-Analytics-project/README.md

 ORDER BY rev_per_booking DESC
 LIMIT 10

-/*Listing type, accomodation type, bedroom, beds, baths, District and locations of where the listings are located, of top 10. */ SELECT host_id, host_name, accomodation_type,listing_type,
+/*4) Listing type, accomodation type, bedroom, beds, baths, District and locations of where the listings are located, of top 10. */ SELECT host_id, host_name, accomodation_type,listing_type,